hakaru-dev/hakaru/docs/intro/quickstart.md

 # Quickstart

-Assuming you have Hakaru [installed](intro/installation), let's sample a simple a mixture model.
+Assuming you have Hakaru [installed](intro/installation), let's sample a simple a model.

 ````hakaru
 x <~ bern(0.5)